Portugal

 Overall construction activity

-In line with positive GDP developments, the labour market experienced favourable developments throughout 2022, with growth in total employment (+2,0%) and a reduction in the unemployment rate from 6,6% to 6,0% from 2021 to 2022.
+In line with the positive GDP evolution, the labour market experienced favourabledevelopments throughout 2023, with an increase in total employment (+1.6%).
+Nevertheless, the unemployment rate increased from 6.1% to 6.5% between 2022 and 2023.

-According to the data provided by the Institute of Employment and Vocational Training (IEFP), 18 665 unemployed people from construction were registered in the employment centres in December, representing 6,7% of the total number of unemployed registered (278 000).
+According to data from the Institute for Employment and Vocational Training (IEFP), 18,300 unemployed from the construction sector were registered in employment centres in December, representing 6.3% of the total number of registered unemployed (288,500).

-Construction sector production is expected to increase by 3,4% in 2023, with the building construction segment growing by 2,0% and the civil engineering segment increasing by 5,0%.
+Production in the construction sector is expected to increase by +3.0% in 2024, with the building segment growing by 1.6% and the civil engineering segment by 4.5%.

 Housebuilding

-In 2022, the volume of production in the residential segment grew around 3,7%, in real terms.
+In 2023, the volume of production in the residential segment grew by around 3.0% in real terms.

-According to INE data, the number of new housing permits during the year 2022 reached 30 000, reflecting an increase of 5,1% compared to the previous year, while the completion of new housing grew 3,5% (19 742).
+According to INE data, the number of new housing permits during the year 2023 reached 31.7 thousand, reflecting an increase of 5.0% compared to the previous year, while the new housing conclusions grew 8.8%, until September (with 16.2 thousand house conclusions until the end of this month).

-Both components of this segment are expected to growth along 2023, with the new construction component growing more intensively than the maintenance/rehabilitation work component (+3,4% and +2,5%, respectively).
+Both components of this segment are expected to grow up to 2024, with the new construction component growing more strongly than the maintenance/rehabilitation component (+2.3% and +1.5% respectively).

 Non-residential construction

-Concerning the evolution of the public component of this construction segment, it is important to stress the favourable evolution of public investment in 2022, which recorded an annual growth rate of 6,1%, according to the data provided by the Ministry of Finance.
-In 2022, the overall amount of this investment reached EUR 6,7 billion, with a significant part of this investment being materialized in construction works.
+Regarding the evolution of the public component of this construction segment, it is important to highlight the favourable evolution of public investment in 2023, which, according to the data provided by the Ministry of Finance, will record an annual growth rate of 10.6%.
+In 2023, the total amount of this investment will reach EUR 7.4 billion, a significant part of which will be realised in construction works.

-Non-residential construction production is expected to increase by 0,7% in volume in 2023, a more moderate pace than the evolution estimated for the previous year.
-Nevertheless, both components of this segment are expected to develop positively along 2023.
+Non-residential construction output is expected to increase by 1.0% in volume terms in 2024, a more significant development than that estimated for the previous year.

 BILLION